 - Domestic Well Drought Relief.
-To achieve immediate relief of drought-related pressure on shallow domestic wells, LandFlex will provide \$450 for each acre-foot of water kept in the groundwater basin through the remainder of water year 2023 (ending September 30, 2023).
-Each acre-foot of saved groundwater must be verified by the GSA using locally adopted and state-approved methods of evapotranspiration measurement and reporting. - Sustainable Yield Acceleration.
-LandFlex will provide a one-time payment of \$750 for each acre-foot of annual overdraft eliminated, based on a GSA's water year 2023 overdraft allocation plan.
-For example, a grower's whose GSA has established a 2.2 ac-ft/acre (per year) overdraft allocation would receive \$1,650 (\$750 x 2.2) as a total one-time payment for each enrolled acre.
-The GSA will ensure that all overdraft allocations associated with each enrolled acre during and after water year 2023 is permanently eliminated and accounted for in GSP updates and consistent with LandFlex program requirements.
-GSA-determined Sustainable Yield allocation will remain unaffected. - Transition to Sustainability.
+To achieve immediate relief of drought-related pressure on shallow domestic wells, LandFlex will provide up to a cap of \$350 for each acre-foot of water kept in the groundwater basin through the remainder of WY 2023 (ending September 30, 2023).
+GSAs will determine a locally appropriate payment amount per acre-foot.
+Each acre-foot of saved groundwater must be verified by the GSA using locally adopted and state-approved methods of evapotranspiration or groundwater well metering measurement and reporting. - Sustainable Yield Acceleration.
+LandFlex will provide a one-time payment of \$1,000 for each acre-foot of permanent overdraft eliminated, based on a GSA's WY 2023 overdraft allocation plan.
+For example, a grower whose GSA has established a 2.2 acre-feet/acre (per year) overdraft allocation would receive \$2,200 (\$1,000 x 2.2) as a total one-time payment for each enrolled acre.
+The GSA will ensure that all overdraft allocations associated with each enrolled acre during and after WY 2023 is permanently eliminated and accounted for in GSP updates and consistent with LandFlex program requirements.
+The GSA-determined Sustainable Yield allocation will remain unaffected. - Transition to Sustainability.
 To facilitate beneficial agricultural land practices associated with immediate and long-term elimination of overdraft pumping, LandFlex will provide a one-time land-use transition payment that will vary based on the current uses of enrolled acres, such as row crops, dairy feedstock, and permanent tree crops.
 Removal and on-farm mulching of orchards, purchase of upcycled agricultural waste for dairy feed replacement, and cover cropping for air quality and pollinator habitat are examples of actions eligible for the Transition to Sustainability payment component.
 Payments are based on UC Cooperative Extension economic data and other public agency sources.

-- Row Crops: up to \$250 per acre - Dairy Feed Replacement: up to \$2,000 per acre - Permanent Orchard & Vine Removal: up to \$2,800 per acre
+- Row Crops: \$250 per acre

+- Dairy Feed Replacement: \$2,000 per acre

+- Permanent Orchard & Vine Removal: \$2,800 per acre